 Reference: Front admission (SST-600) footprint turbine

-The customer, who is active in oil refinery sector and the fuel and lubricant market, operated an old steam turbine (Type: TuW-2) first commissioned in 1969.
+The customer, active in the oil refinery sector and the fuel and lubricant market, operated an old steam turbine (Type: TuW-2) first commissioned in 1969.
 After almost 50 years of operation, in 2018, substantial wear and tear was present on all turbine components.
-In order to restore the production and reliability of his turbine, the customer was interested in a footprint solution and got in contact with Siemens Energy because of a good relationship, the technical expertise and OEM know how.
+In order to restore the production and reliability of his turbine, the customer was interested in a footprint solution and contacted Siemens Energy because of a good relationship, technical expertise, and OEM know-how.

-Since the customer wanted to re-use his spare parts (especially the available two spare rotors), it was mandatory from the beginning to fit the new turbine into the existing plant configuration and to minimize modifications on site by re-using of foundation as well as oil and seal system.
-To meet this objective the chosen turbine type was a 1:1 copy of the original one (TuW-2), manufactured with the same outer dimensions and flange conections for shortest possible exchange on site.
+Since the customer wanted to re-use his spare parts (especially the available two spare rotors), it was mandatory from the beginning to fit the new turbine into the existing plant configuration and to minimize modifications on-site by re-using of foundation as well as the oil and seal system.
+To meet this objective, the chosen turbine type was a 1:1 copy of the original (TuW-2), manufactured with the same outer dimensions and flange connections for the shortest possible exchange on site.

-For improvement of reliability the footprint turbine was equpipped with an upgraded Siemens electronic control and protection system (SPPA-T3000).
+For reliability improvement, the footprint turbine was equipped with an upgraded Siemens electronic control and protection system (Omnivise-T3000).

-Shown in below figure, considering production losses per day, the footprint concept was the better choice for the customer compared with a regular overhaul with required repairs of the aged machine.
+As shown in the figure below, considering production losses per day, the footprint concept was a better choice for the customer than a regular overhaul with required repairs of the aged machine.